jecki/DHParser/documentation_src/manuals/transform.rst

 Thus, we can see the tree that the ``collapse``-function leaves behind and which the the ``duplicate_children``-functions receives as input.
-Since the collapse functions "collapses" the last node of the trail into a leaf-node.
+Since the collapse functions "collapses" the last node of the path into a leaf-node.
 Therefore, the function ``duplicate_children`` does not receive a node with children that could be duplicated.
 We could remedy the situation by changing the the order of the transformations functions::